a6kme/a6kme/content/npm-package.md

 ---
 Recently, I thought it would be a good idea to modularise some of my JavaScript code into reusable `npm` packages.
 It started out as something very trivial, but I had to spend considerable amount of time into setting everything and get it working.
 This article is an attempt to summarize the learning, and create something useful.

 To make things simpler and to reduce boilerplate code generation, I have created and published a CLI tool.
-The tool can be found on [npm repository](https://www.npmjs.com/package/@a6kme/create-npm-package).
+The tool can be found on [npm repository](https://www.npmjs.com/package/@a6kme/create-npm-package), and the source code for it can be found on [GitHub](https://github.com/a6kme/create-npm-package).
 We will be using this CLI to generate the boilerplate code for npm package.
 Below are the steps to be taken to create and publish your first node package.

 1) **Setup NPM Account 🔑**